dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 - Variance:
 - Standard Deviation (Best Measure)
 - Coefficient of Variation

-#### Types
-1. Descriptive statistics are used to summarize and describe the characteristics of a dataset.
-2. Inferential statistics are used to draw conclusions about a population based on a sample of data.
-Techniques like hypothesis testing and confidence intervals are examples of inferential statistics.

 ### D. Statistics Distribution
 - Data distribution is the **frequency distribution** of individual values in a data set.